 If you don’t want the cold-weather to stop you from reaching your goals and make you a couch potato again then you need to train.
 But there are some safety precautions you should take before starting your training in cold weather.
 Without these, the cold weather can get you injured, so these precautionary measures are very important.
 Don’t let the weather stop you.
 It is time to get your workout clothes out and start training with outdoor workouts.

 Dressing appropriately is very important.
 Keep the base layer they can keep moisture away from the body. something like a workout T-shirt or tank top would be great.
 Then wear a comfortable middle layer and top it up with windbreaker-style jackets.
 I like to keep the layers easy to wear and take off, i.e. zippered jackets so I can open the zipper when I feel a little hot.
 You will be taking a layer off but remember not to do that while in the open.

 Warm-up before starting an exercise

-Warm-up raises body temperature preparing it for a workout.
+Warm-up raises body temperature preparing it for an outdoor workout.
 Your warmup can include stretching focusing on major joints and activating muscles following movement specific to your workout.
 This way your blood flow improves, muscles get ready, and chances of damage are less.

 Cover your head, hands, ears, and neck